-- the regulators; - the awarding bodies; and - other centres where the malpractice may affect the delivery of an awarding body's qualification. - 13.3 In accordance with the requirements of the GCSE, GCE, Principal Learning and Project Code of Practice, regulatory arrangements for the Qualifications and Credit Framework and the General Conditions of Recognition, the awarding body will report cases of centre staff malpractice to the regulators if the circumstances of the case are likely to meet the definition of an adverse effect as defined in Condition B3.2 of the General Conditions of Recognition.
+- the regulators; - other awarding bodies; and - other centres where the malpractice may affect the delivery of an awarding body's qualification. - 13.3 In accordance with the requirements of the GCSE, GCE, Principal Learning and Project Code of Practice and the General Conditions of Recognition, the awarding body will report cases of centre staff malpractice to the regulators if the circumstances of the case are likely to meet the definition of an adverse effect as defined in Condition B3.2 of the General Conditions of Recognition.